bmorcelli/M5Stick-Launcher/README.md

 ## Install from source
 Sourcecode will be released in the future..

+## Known Issues
+* UiFlow 1 doesn´t work with M5Launcher.. it uses an old MicroPython distro, that uses an old ESP-IDF distro with lots os secrets that I couldn´t figure out.

 ## Changelog
-* 2.2.0 (Future):
+* 2.2.0:
-     * [x] Save more SSIDs and pwd, connect automatically if is a known network (config.conf) https://github.com/bmorcelli/M5Stick-Launcher/issues/30
-     * [x] change default folder for download (config.conf) https://github.com/bmorcelli/M5Stick-Launcher/issues/15
-     * [x] Allow M5Launcher to be updated OverTheAir
+     * [x] M5Launcher 2.2+ now can be updated OverTheAir or Using SD Card
+     * [x] Ui Color settings (can be customized on /config.conf file)
      * [x] Reduced flickering on SD files navigation
-     * [x] Fixed Download progressbar https://github.com/bmorcelli/M5Stick-Launcher/issues/41
      * [x] Fixed problem when firmware names have "/" that prevent downloading
      * [x] Appended firmware Version into download Name.
+     * [x] Added Dim time to lower brightness and CPU freq while idle
+     * [x] Added "Chage Mode" on settings, reducing CPU fre to 80Mhz and brightness to 5%, https://github.com/bmorcelli/M5Stick-Launcher/issues/40
+     * [x] Fixed Download progressbar https://github.com/bmorcelli/M5Stick-Launcher/issues/41
+     * [x] Change default folder for download (manually on /config.conf) https://github.com/bmorcelli/M5Stick-Launcher/issues/15
+     * [x] Save more SSIDs and pwd, connect automatically if is a known network (config.conf) https://github.com/bmorcelli/M5Stick-Launcher/issues/30
+     * [x] Slightlty increased Wifi Download/OTA Speed, using a customized framework.
 * 2.1.2:
      * [x] Fixed OTA error message
      * [x] Increased Options Menu width and reduced menu flickering